Bifurcations of a neural network model with symmetry: Model simplification

 \section{Model simplification}

-Since our main interest is locating fixed points and periodic orbits, we can simplify the model using the fact that all excitatory cells within each excitatory cluster must be synchronized at a fixed point or periodic orbit.
+We can simplify the model using the fact that all cells within each excitatory cluster must be synchronized at a fixed point or periodic orbit.
 In the case where there is a single excitatory cluster ($n_C = 1$), if $x_1$ and $x_2$ are the activities of two excitatory cells, then a straightforward calculation (see Lemma 3 from \cite{Barreiro2017}) shows that

 The only way this can be true for a fixed point (for which $\frac{d}{dt} |x_1 - x_2|^2 =0$) or for a periodic orbit (for which $x_1(t)-x_2(t) = x_1(t+T)-x_2(t+T)$ for some period $T$) is if $x_1(t) = x_2(t)$ for all $t$.
 If $n_C > 1$, and $x_1$ and $x_2$ are the activities of two cells in the same excitatory cluster, equation \cref{eq:dt_x1t2diff} holds by the same argument as in \cite{Barreiro2017}, since both neurons receive the same incoming connections with the same weights.